 The best office to answer this question is the Office of Student Accounts.
 We can give you a general overview but this overview does not apply to all student accounts due to the differences in financial aid packages, student status, etc.

-- Students who applied for TA and who submitted their enrollment certification form with TA selected by the deadline date, should see a TA courtesy credit on their tuition bill under pending aid.
+- Students who complete all the required TA steps, and who submitted their enrollment certification form with TA selected, by the deadline date, should see a TA courtesy credit on their tuition bill under pending aid.
 Late submissions will not see a pending credit.

 - TA is paid directly to the school so the student usually does not have to pay this amount upfront.

-- Students eligible for a refund will receive their refunds after KU receives the students' TA funds from Department of the Army.
+- Students eligible for a refund will receive their refund after KU receives the students' TA funds from Department of the Army.

-- Due to Army Ignited system issues, there is a long delay in TA payments, sometimes funds are not received until after the semester.
-If you are due a refund, we recommend that you do not plan on receiving your refund within the same semester.
+- Due to Army Ignited 1.0 system issues, there is a long delay in TA payments, sometimes funds are not received until after the semester.
+If you are due a refund, please be patient as your refund may not be received in the same semester.